ReVuz/Byte404/README.md

+#Task Trails

-# Geo-Location Based Task Reminder App/Bot
+## Geo-Location Based Task Reminder App/Bot

 #### In today's busy world, we often have tasks scattered across different locations, making it difficult to remember and complete them on time.
 Our project aims to solve this issue by creating a geo-location-based reminder app (or Telegram bot) that helps users manage and complete their tasks more efficiently by tagging them to specific locations.